elastic/elasticsearch-net-example/README.md

 * `downloadCount:X`

 then we get no results.
-This makes sense, but Elasticsearch is actually throwing an exception in this case:
+This makes sense, but Elasticsearch is actually throwing an exception in this case

 ```json
 {